spartypkp/accelr8/projectDocumentation.md

 - Handle loading and error states consistently

 ### API Development
+- Create server-side API functions in `/lib/api/*`
+- Standardize on Supabase UUIDs for all entity identification
-- Create separate API routes for data operations
+- Use helper functions for cross-database operations

-- Implement proper authentication and validation
+### Context Usage
+- Use contexts for global state (User, House)
-- Use server actions for form submissions
+- Use the HouseContext provider for house-specific data
+- Access house data via useHouse() hook throughout the application